If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Once they are 2 weeks old and it’s a warm (70+ degrees), sunny day then absolutely!
 They will love the opportunity to enjoy some sunshine and scratch around for treats.
 Just keep an eye on them and make sure they aren’t chirping loudly or piling on top of each other.
 If this happens, bring them in right away to their heat source.

-The Homesteading RD's Product Picks | |
+The Homesteading RD's Product Picks

-The mesh walls allow for a 360-degree view for your chicks, while the open bottom design allows them to enjoy the grass for comfort and foraging and to keep you from having to wipe out messes! |
+The mesh walls allow for a 360-degree view for your chicks, while the open bottom design allows them to enjoy the grass for comfort and foraging and to keep you from having to wipe out messes!

-How do I keep the waterer clean?
+How do I keep their water clean?

-The best way to do this is to hang the waterer on some rope.
 If your waterer doesn’t have a hook on it, you can purchase a Hanging Harness.
 Suspending the waterer not only keeps it clean, but it keeps it from being knocked over as well.
 If hanging isn’t an option, then put down a block of wood or a few ceramic tiles and place the waterer on top of those.

 How do I introduce chicks to my flock?